 Number of students participating in full-time in-person learning, hybrid learning, and distance learning

 Number of school employees who work onsite at a school

 The name, email address, mailing address, and phone number of the person responsible for responding to complaints regarding COVID-19 prevention

-Presentation from Area Superintendent Mitzi Merino regarding reopening, COVID19 testing, athletics, class schedules, graduation presented at La Jolla Cluster Meeting on March 18th, 2021.
+Presentation from Area Superintendent Mitzi Merino regarding reopening updates, COVID19 testing, athletics, class schedules, graduation presented at La Jolla Cluster Meeting on April 15th, 2021.

 SDUSD started the school year on August 31, 2020 with full online learning.
 SDUSD and SDEA (San Diego Teacher's Association) have agreed to collaborate with UCSD regarding safely reopening.

 Message from SDUSD:

 our Phase implementation, families

 safety information, as well as

 supports available to maintain the